semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 Semi-automated routing value is about that: **find a common ground** (a common field for each document that should be stored together, that would have the same value).

-And using this field that documents have in common, we can **indicates the cluster to use it as a routing value**.
+And using this field that documents have in common, we can **indicate the cluster to use it as a routing value**.

 Indicating it to the cluster is done when defining the **mapping**.
 I've talked about mapping in the previous article ([Elasticsearch Always Pays Its Debts - Mapping](http://reputationvip.io/elasticsearch-always-pays-its-debts/#mapping).